 The school is required by law to ensure that all staff are entitled to work in the UK.
 Assumptions about immigration status will not be made based on appearance or apparent nationality.
 All prospective employees, regardless of nationality, will be expected to produce original documents, e.g. a passport, before employment starts, to satisfy current immigration legislation.
 The list of acceptable documents is available from the UK Border Agency.

-To ensure that this policy is operating effectively, and to identify groups that may be underrepresented or disadvantaged in our organisation, the school will monitor applicants’ ethnicity, gender, disability, sexual orientation, religion and age as part of the recruitment procedure.
-Provision of this information will be voluntary and will not adversely affect an applicant’s chances of recruitment or any other decision related to their employment.
-The information will be removed from applications before the shortlisting process, and will be kept in an anonymised format solely for the purposes stated in this policy.
-Analysing this data helps the school take appropriate steps to avoid discrimination and improve equality and diversity.

 Staff continuous professional development (CPD), promotion, and conditions of service